-On December 11, 2023 community organizations came together to launch the initial phase of Fresno County's Community Information Exchange (CIE), a joint project with Fresno County, The Office of the Fresno County Superintendent of Schools, and Fresno Cradle to Career.
+On December 11, 2023 community organizations came together to launch the initial phase of Fresno County's Community Information Exchange (CIE), a joint project that includes the County of Fresno, the Office of the Fresno County Superintendent of Schools, and Fresno Cradle to Career.
 The Fresno County Community Information Exchange (CIE) is an ambitious initiative aimed at transforming the way data is collected and shared to improve the lives of Fresno County residents.